damdafayton/Heritage/README.md

 ### Android

+1. From Google Play (in progress..)

-Click below image to download the .apk file for Android
+2. Click below image to download the .apk file for Android

 <a target="_blank" href="./app-release.apk"><img height="50px" src="./assets/android-apk.webp"></a>